 - Pain relief secondary to endorphin, serotonin release, as well as modulation of many other neurochemicals

-Acupuncture reduces pain by causing endorphin release.
-Acupuncture stimulates nerve fibers that block other nerves in the spinal cord.
+- Acupuncture reduces pain by causing endorphin release.
+Acupuncture for dogs stimulates nerve fibers that block other nerves in the spinal cord.
 This is called the gate control theory of pain.
 Stimulation of nerve fibers also causes the release of cytokines and other chemicals responsible for inflammation.

 Needle stimulation of the connective tissue causes the release of other chemicals called neuropeptides.
 These neuropeptides include calcitonin gene-related peptide (functions in the transmission of pain), nerve growth factor (critical for survival of sympathetic and sensory nerves), substance P (neurotransmitter), and vasoactive intestinal peptide (lowers blood pressure).
 These substances repair nerves, control blood pressure and improve nerve function.